WHAT IS THE ATI TEAS?

 The ATI TEAS is administered in a standardized environment like a testing center or a school and is overseen by a proctor.

 Contact the school in which you are applying.
 Some schools handle administering the test at the school while others will go through a testing center like PSI.
-This is why you see two registration links below.
+This is why you see two registration links during the registration process.